Making things seem normal in a dystopian pandemic may seem impossible, but you can do it.

 Always Say ‘I Love You’

 Even if they forget to say it back, remind your kids that they are loved.
-It’s so hard to be a kid these days with all of the pressures of social media.
-They can feel as if they are not good enough or special.
-Reminding them that they are is the best thing you can do.
+It’s so hard to be a kid these days with all of the pressures of social media and now, health rules that change by the minute and the safety fears complicate their insecurities even more.
+Reminding them that they loved and safe is the best thing you can do.